elchs/LetoDBf/Readme.txt

       letodb.exe stop               ( Windows )
       ./letodb stop                 ( Linux )

- To reload letoudf.hrb module, run the same executable with the 'reload' parameter:
+ To reload the "letoudf.hrb" module, containing UDF server side functions, it must be in same directory same as server executable, use the 'reload' parameter:
       letodb.exe reload             ( Windows )
       ./letodb reload               ( Linux )

-      3.2  Run as Windows service
+      3.2  Run as Windows@ service

- For use as "Windows service" server must be compiled as Windows service, see 2.1 To install LetoDbf as service, run letodb with 'install' parameter:
+ For use as "Windows service" server must be compiled as Windows service, see 2.1 To install LetoDbf as service, the executable must be places in a directory covered by OS system search paths to be found from any place.
+ Then run letodb with 'install' parameter:
       letodb.exe install

- Verify letodbf.log for that the service was successful installed.
+ Verify letodbf.log that the service was successful installed.
- With next Windows start, or after manually in the service management, LetoDBf server shell be active.
+ With next Windows start, or after manually with the service management, LetoDBf server shell be active.
 Look again into log file.

  To deinstall service, run letodb with 'uninstall' parameter:
       letodb.exe uninstall
- and restart your Windows server.
+ and restart your Windows machine.

       4. Server configuration

       4.1 letodb.ini

- In Windows environment the letodb.ini must be placed in directory from where server is started.
+ In Windows environment the letodb.ini config file must be placed in directory of server executable.
- In Linux the program looks for it into directory "/etc", if not found there into the directory from where the server is started.
+ In Linux the server looks for it in directory "/etc", if not found there then into the directory of server executable.
- This file is only read once with starting the server, after changes you have to restart the server.
+ This file is only read once with starting LetoDBf, after changes therein you have to restart the server to let them get active.

  Currently following parameters exists ( default values are designated ).

       [MAIN]
-      IP =                     -    IP address, where Letodb server listens for connections;
+      IP =                     -    !
-                                    If not set, all net interfaces ( all IP addresses ) available on the computer, are used. !
 Leave it empty for Windows. !
+                                    IP address, where Letodb server listens for connections;
+                                    If not set, all net interfaces ( all IP addresses ) available on the computer, are used.
       Server =                 -    IP address used by tools like management console to find the server.
-                                    This can be, but must not be, the same as used for config option 'IP'.
+                                    This can be, but must not be, the same as used for config option 'IP' and is just for convenience.
       Port = 2812              -    Server port number, default is 2812 [ then 2813 used for second socket ]
                                     There are two! ports used by server, this and the following number.
+                                    !
+You ever connect to first port number !
                                     [ may read Internals: second socket .. ]
       DataPath =               -    PATH to a base directory on a server with your databases, may include also a drive letter for poor Windows systems